-Raters score the examination by applying the Behaviorally Anchored Rating Scales which was developed and validated by CCHI’s Subject Matter Experts under the guidance of a nationally-recognized psychometrician.
+Raters score the examination by applying the Behaviorally Anchored Rating Scales which were developed and validated by CCHI’s Subject Matter Experts under the guidance of a nationally-recognized psychometrician.

-Each candidate’s audio response is scored on the following four rating scales, which have equal weight and are applied independently:
+Each candidate’s audio response is scored on the following three rating scales, which have equal weight and are applied independently:

 All raters have undergone extensive training and are monitored by a psychometrician to assure valid and reliable performance.
 Raters do not know candidate identities when scoring examinations.

-Each oral response (i.e. recording of interpreting one exam item/vignette) is scored by two raters independently.
+Each audio response (i.e., recording of interpretation of one exam item) is scored by two raters independently.
 Raters do not score the entire exam of one candidate; they score individual responses.
 This process allows up to 14 raters to score a candidate’s exam.
 Additionally, if two raters disagree by one point on a particular score for a particular response, that response is then scored by a third rater.
 Raters do not know if a candidate passes or fails the exam because they do not score a whole exam and have no access to other rater’s scores or the final score.

 The Score Report, in addition to the overall test score, indicates how candidates scored on the exam subdomains (Interpret Consecutively, Interpret Simultaneously, and Sight Translate/Translate a written message) to help identify strengths and weaknesses for future study.